Smoking vs Snorting Heroin: Effects & Dangers

 Signs of Heroin Addiction

-Drug abuse can have devastating effects not only on an individual’s physical and mental health, but also on the person’s functioning and behavior.
-Compulsive seeking and misuse of heroin despite consequences to their health, home-life, career, or academics indicate addiction (also known as opioid use disorder).
-Opioid use disorder (OUD) is a treatable form of mental condition that should be diagnosed by a medical professional.11
+Drug abuse can have devastating effects not only on an individual’s physical and mental health, but also on their functioning and behavior.
+Addiction is characterized by the compulsive seeking and use of a drug like heroin, despite the negative consequences.
+Heroin addiction is a complex and chronic mental health disorder diagnosed by medical professionals.11

-Though ideally a formal diagnosis of opioid use disorder will be made by a healthcare professional, in some instances of compulsive use, loved ones can observe changes in behavior that result from a drug problem.
-Unusual changes in mood and sleeping patterns, lapses in performance in work or school, and sudden changes in friends and hobbies can all be warning signs that someone has developed a drug problem.12
+Additionally, unusual changes in mood and sleeping patterns, lapses in performance in work or school, and sudden changes in friends and hobbies can all be warning signs that someone’s drug use has become problematic.12

 Getting Help for Heroin Addiction